tokuhirom/Minilla/README.md

 - How do I use Module::Build::Tiny with Minilla?

-    Minilla v0.15.0+ supports v0.15.0(EXPERIMENTAL).

-    If you want to create new project with Module::Build::Tiny, run the command as following.

-        % minil new -p ModuleBuildTiny My::Awesome::Module
+    Minilla supports Module::Build::Tiny and uses it as a default installer since v1.0.0.

-    If you want to migrate existing project, you need to rewrite minil.toml file.
+    If you want to migrate an existing project created before Minilla v1.0, you need to rewrite `minil.toml` file.
-    You need to add following line:
+    You need to add the following line:

         module_maker="ModuleBuildTiny"

+- How do I use Module::Build with Minilla?

+    If you want to create new project with Module::Build, run the command as following.

+        % minil new -p ModuleBuild My::Awesome::Module

 - How do I use ExtUtils::MakeMaker with Minilla?

     Minilla v2.1.0+ supports EUMM(EXPERIMENTAL).

-    You need to rewrite minil.toml file.
-    You need to add following line:
+    You need to rewrite minil.toml file and add the following line:

         module_maker="ExtUtilsMakeMaker"